James Loney: LG Twins

 Loney signed with the LG Twins of the KBO League for a $350,000 contract on July 18, 2017.
 After playing in 23 games, the Twins demoted Loney to the minor league.
 He opted to leave South Korea and return to the United States rather than report.

 Sugar Land Skeeters

 On February 5, 2019, Loney signed with the Sugar Land Skeeters of the Atlantic League of Professional Baseball.
 He was announced as an infielder, pitcher, and player-coach for the team.
 However, just 11 games into the season on May 7, Loney announced his retirement from professional baseball.
+In 11 games he hit .278/.357/.333 with 0 home runs and 3 RBIs.
+In 1 game 1 innings of relief he gave up 2 hits 1 earned run (9.00 ERA) with 1 strikeout.

 Personal life

 He married his wife, Nadia, an Iranian American, in 2013 and they have two sons.
 They live in Los Angeles, California in the off season.